DD2480G19/teammates/README.md

 ## Onboarding experience

->**TODO (/check that this is done):**
-Did it build and run as documented?
-See the assignment for details; if everything works out of the box, there is no need to write much here.
-If the first project(s) you picked ended up being unsuitable, you can describe the "onboarding experience" for each project, along with reason(s) why you changed to a different one.

 The onboarding was pretty straight forward.
 The project's README included an easily accessible URL to "Setting Up" instructions, and elaborate documentation on an external website.
 The repository also contained all documentation in a directory: `docs`.
 The project's dependencies required some of us to downgrade our Java version, however, the instructions to configure the project accordingly were clearly described in the documentation.

 The building process was run by first executing `./gradlew createConfigs`, then `gradle build`, which automatically installed the necessary components, without errors.
 If one wanted to install dependencies for front-end development, the steps for that were also clearly described in the documentation.